telefonicaid/fiware-orion/doc/manuals/admin/database_model.md

 -   **payload**: optional field to store the payload for notification customization functionality in NGSIv2.
 If its value is `null` means that no payload has to be included in the notification.
 If its value is `""` or if the field is omitted, then the NGSIv2 normalized format is used.
+-   **json**: optional field to store a JSON object or array to generated JSON-based payload for notification customization functionality in NGSIv2.
+More detail of this functionality [here](../users/ngsiv2_implementation_notes#)
 -   **lastFailure**: the time (as integer number, meaning seconds) when last notification failure occurred.
     Not present if the subscription has never failed.
 -   **lastFailureReason**: text describing the cause of the last failure.